easycoder/easycoder-py/README.md

 Graphical scripts look much like any other script but their file names must use the extension `.ecg` to signal to **_EasyCoder_** that it needs to load the graphics module.
 Non-graphical applications can use any extension but `.ecs` is recommended.
 This allows the **_EasyCoder_** application to be used wherever Python is installed, in either a command-line or a graphical environment, but graphics will of course not be available in the former.

-A couple of demo graphical scripts are included in the `scripts` directory:
+Some demo graphical scripts are included in the `scripts` directory:

 `graphics-demo.ecg` shows some of the elements that can be created, and demonstrates a variety of the graphical features of the language such as detecting when elements are clicked.